-· Safety considerations and risk control measures - These are the mitigations that were captured in your hazard analysis.
+Risk Control Requirements: These are the mitigations that were assigned to the software in the hazard analysis.

 So what makes a good SRS?

-First of all, every requirement must be unambiguous and correct.
+Every requirement must be unambiguous and correct.
 Nothing should be left to interpretation.
 I’ve had clients tell me they purposely left requirements vague so that they would have flexibility to decide later.
 You can temporarily use TBDs, but don’t introduce ambiguities in the document.
-They tend to stay there forever.
+They cause misunderstandings between stake holders and developers.

 The document should be consistent and complete.
 Avoid duplication so that you don’t end up with inconsistencies as requirements change.
 Like the software itself, the document needs to be maintainable.

 And lastly, each requirement should be verifiable and traceable.
 Your test activities need to trace to the requirements, so make sure they have identifiers that do not change when you add requirements or rearrange the document.
-I like to use tags with unique numbers that have no order assumed.
-For example “SWReq-101”.
-If you use the section headers as your numbers you may run into problems when you want to add a section.
-You want your document to read well, so don’t force everything new to the bottom.
+I like to use tags with unique numbers (ex: SW_REQ0023) that have no order assumed.
+Using the section headers as your numbers will cause havoc when you want to add requirements and move things around.

 Here are a couple good requirements: